 Use the Advanced Zone Editor interface to add, edit, and remove A, AAAA, CNAME, SRV, and TXT DNS records.

-Use the new Zone Editor interface to add, edit, and remove A, AAAA, CNAME, SRV, MX, and TXT DNS records.
-It performs all of the functions available in both the Simple Zone Editor and the Advanced Zone Editor in a simpler and easier to navigate interface.
+Use the Zone Editor interface to add, edit, and remove A, AAAA, CNAME, SRV, MX, and TXT DNS records.
+It combines the functions of the Simple Zone Editor and Advanced Zone Editor interfaces.

 Use the Email Accounts interface to manage the email account for your domains.